-- Quality assurance systems should focus on human subject protection and reliability of trial results.
+- Quality assurance systems should focus on human subject protection and the reliability of trial results.

-- Sponsors should implement a quality management system to use from trial design through close out.
+- Sponsors should implement a quality management system from trial design through close out.

-- Sponsors should use a risk-based approach to develop the study protocol and study materials.
+- Sponsors should use a risk-based approach to develop the study protocol and materials.

-- The Sponsor should perform a root cause analysis and implement and document corrective and preventative actions for any issues.
+- Sponsors should perform a root-cause analysis and implement and document corrective and preventative actions for all issues.

-- Every study requires a monitoring plan that includes information on potential risk of harm to participants, how the study will be monitored, the monitoring plan for critical data and processes etc.,
+- Every study requires a monitoring plan that includes information on the potential risk of harm to participants, critical data and processes, etc.

-In the spring 2018, the Food and Drug Administration (FDA) published their updated thinking on regulatory standards for clinical trials, which took form in a document produced collaboratively with the International Council for Harmonisation (ICH): E6 (R2) Good Clinical Practice: Integrated Addendum to ICH E6 (R1).
-This document represents the FDA’s current thinking on ethical and scientific considerations for designing, conducting, recording and reporting trials that involve human subjects.
+In the spring of 2018, the FDA published its updated thinking on regulatory standards for clinical trials, which took the form of a document produced collaboratively with the International Council for Harmonisation (ICH): E6 (R2) Good Clinical Practice: Integrated Addendum to ICH E6 (R1).
+This document represents the FDA’s current thinking on ethical and scientific considerations for designing, conducting, recording, and reporting trials that involve human subjects.

-- Sponsors should implement quality systems to manage quality throughout the trial process (design, protocol, tools, procedures, data collection, as well as the collection of info that impacts decision making)
+- Sponsors should implement quality systems to manage quality throughout the trial process, including design, protocol, tools, procedures, data collection, decision making, etc.

-- The quality management system should utilize a “risk-based approach” regarding critical processes and data identification, risk identification, risk evaluation, risk control, risk communication, risk review, and risk reporting.
+- The quality management system should utilize a risk-based approach regarding critical processes, data identification, and risk identification, evaluation, control, communication, review, and reporting.

-- For the risk control aspect, FDA recommends that the Sponsor should decide which risks to reduce and/or which risks to accept, using risk reduction approached proportionate to the significance of the risks.
+- For the risk control aspect, the FDA recommends that the sponsor decide which risks to reduce and/or which risks to accept, using risk reduction approaches proportionate to the risks’ significance.